If you’re a real estate investor or real estate agent, this Evergreen marketing article could change the way you think about marketing your business.

 Freedom or stress.
 You pick which one you want.

-So how long does this take to work?
-This little graph is going to show you.
-Essentially the time and the results that we want to have you expect.
+So, how long does this take to work?
+This little graph will show you—essentially the time and the results that we want to have you expect.

 Evergreen Marketing Time to Results

 The first one to two months is when you’re really going to be dialing things in.
-By now you should have already had your website or what we call an authority hub created.
+By now, you should have already had your website or lead generation hub created.

 In months two to five, two to six or so, that’s when you want to start some of that short-term marketing.
-Paid marketing, quick traffic methods, things like that.
-And month five to 12 is when you really start to see this Evergreen content marketing pickup and get momentum.
+Paid marketing, quick traffic methods, and things like that.
+And months five to 12 is when you really start to see this Evergreen content marketing pickup and get momentum.

-So in the early months, that’s when you are going to be doing a lot of work on the Evergreen marketing but may not see the highest level of result that you see over on a hamster wheel.
+So, in the early months, that’s when you will be doing a lot of work on the Evergreen marketing but may not see the highest level of result that you see over on a hamster wheel.

-So in the short term, once again, that’s where this Evergreen marketing works in tandem with the short-term or quick result marketing.
-In those first three months execute things from that short-term marketing to get traffic and leads coming in immediately.
+So, in the short term, once again, this Evergreen marketing works in tandem with short-term or quick-result marketing.
+In those first three months, execute things from that short-term marketing to get traffic and leads immediately.

 - Quick traffic